anupcowkur/Frog/README.md

 # Deprecated
-This tool is no longer maintained.
-You can still use the source as reference to make your own custom CLI tools.
+This project is no longer maintained.
+No new issues or pull requests will be accepted.
+You can still use the source or fork the project to suit your needs.

 # Frog